 Plates may only allow for growth of select organisms.
 Additional testing may be required to identify various colony types grown.

 Handling and Storage Instructions:

 MCA Agar plates will arrive at room temperature.
-The following storage options are listed below:

-Short / Long Term Storage: Store the product at 2°C to 8°C (cold temperature - CT).
-The expiration date of plates stored at this temperature is 3 months from the date of manufacture.
+Store the product at 2°C to 8°C. The expiration date of plates stored at this temperature is 4 months from the date of manufacture.